shawnnaquin/eeironworks/wp-content/plugins/admin-css-mu/readme.txt

 * Added option to minify CSS.
 CSS is only minified during use and the CSS editor will show the un-minified and more readable version for easy editing.

 = 2.2 =
+* Date: 14.December.2016
-Minor bug fixes and fully compatible with WordPress 4.7.
+* Minor bug fixes and fully compatible with WordPress 4.7.

 = 2.1 =
+* Date: 19.March.2016
-Upgrade for Multisite compatibility.
+* Upgrade for Multisite compatibility.

 = 2.0 =
+* Date: 15.March.2016
-Upgrade for an admin interface in Appearance > Admin CSS MU.
+* Upgrade for an admin interface in Appearance > Admin CSS MU.
 Backward compatible.

 = 1.01 =
+* Date: 11.April.2016
-Upgrade for better code.
+* Upgrade for better code.
 Backward comaptible with 1.0

 = 1.0 =
+* Date: 25.June.2012
-First release of the plugin.
+* First release of the plugin.